Agonda in South Goa has b

 - The road down to Cola beach from the main highway is bumpy and long.
 Try using GPS to take the road directly from Agonda instead.

-- Palolem is best visited in the morning or evening.
-The only shade during midday is inside one of the shacks, and the food isn’t anything great.
+- Palolem is best visited in the morning or evening, because the only shade during midday is inside one of the shacks.

 - Galgibaga can be hot and uncomfortable during midday.
 But it’s definitely worth a visit for the river confluence and the rocks.